"The Mojave rattlesnake is the most venomous rattlesnake in the world."

 - The snake’s venom contains neurotoxins and hemorrhagic toxins that can shut down your central nervous system, inhibit blood clotting and “tenderize” your internal organs in one bite

 - Despite their scary reputation and deadly bite, Mojave rattlers are very timid, preferring to evade threats whenever possible

 - The Mojave rattler gives birth to from 2 to 17 immediately independent live baby rattlesnakes

 Where to Find Them

-They prefer open and arid ranges with scrub brush like mesquite, sage, palo verde and creosote.
-But they also like living among cacti, Joshua trees and grasses.
-Being nocturnal, the snakes are most typically seen by humans in early mornings when they are coiled beneath bushes or small trees.
+They prefer open and arid ranges with a scrub brush like mesquite, sage, palo verde, and creosote.
+But they also like living among cacti, Joshua trees, and grasses.
+Being nocturnal, the snakes are most typically seen by humans in the early mornings when they are coiled beneath bushes or small trees.
 They usually retreat for daytime into animal burrows or under rocks but rarely choose to live in jagged rocky terrain or areas with little vegetation.

 The rattlers are most active from April to September.
 They brumate alone or in a small group of Mojave rattlesnakes for the winter.

 There are two subspecies of the Mojave rattlesnake.
 These two are differentiated by their range, coloration, and venom profiles.

 - Mojave rattlesnake (C. scutulatus scutulatus) – This is the Mojave rattlesnake species found in the United States and northern Mexico.
 These snakes can have venom profiles of neurotoxins, hemorrhagic toxins, or a combination of both.
 They are found as far south as Queretaro in Mexico.